quinnbrandt/sweet_or_savory_analysis/index.md

 | 412 broccoli casserole               | 306168 |        40 |            5 |      194.8 |              22 |             6 |
 | 412 broccoli casserole               | 306168 |        40 |            5 |      194.8 |              22 |             6 |

+---

 ### Univariate Analysis

 In this section, I explored the distributions of individual columns.
 The first of which was the protein column.
 In doing so I found that the bulk of the recipes fell under one of two categories.
 The vast majority had between 0-20 percent of daily value protein.
 There was another peak in the data around 40-60 grams of protein.

 <iframe src="assets/protein_hist.html" width=800 height=600 frameBorder=0></iframe>

+Another histogram I looked at was the distribution of the average starts column.
+From this I found that the majority of recipes had between a 4 and 5 star rating.
+And there were high distributions at whole and half numbers.

+<iframe src="assets/star_hist.html" width=800 height=600 frameBorder=0></iframe>